abaiao-r/Mobile_App_Data_Analysis_Project/README.md

 Based on these frequency tables alone, it's hard to recommend an app profile without additional information such as user ratings, number of installs, and revenue data.
 The frequency tables reveal the most frequent app genres, but not necessarily what genres have the most users or generate the most revenue.

-Remember, these conclusions are based on the number of apps available in each genre, not on their popularity or profitability.
+These assumptions are based on the number of apps available in each genre, not on their popularity or profitability.
 To make a recommendation for an app profile, more data and analysis would be needed.

 ### Most Popular Apps by Genre on the App Store